 - Advance reservations are strongly recommended.
 You can make reservations online or call our office at 402-316-7038.

 - Please bring gloves suitable for climbing.
 Don’t worry if you forget your gloves.
 We can sell you a pair but no longer loan used gloves to climbers.

 - Complete and submit our waiver – when you make a reservation, you’ll receive the link when you complete your reservation.

 - Please bring enough water to stay hydrated during your climb.
 Water bottles may be placed in a storage cubby.
-Under current conditions, we cannot offer water refill stations.
-We have coolers with small water bottles located throughout the park.
+We now offer water refill stations located throughout the park.